Conservation Internship Program

 The Idaho Conservation Corps Internship program is an innovative AmeriCorps Program designed to provide hands on training and experience to those interested in pursuing employment with land and water resource management agencies, and other outdoor careers.
 The program is a cooperative effort designed to address community, environmental, and resource management projects.

-For questions or concerns regarding the application process, please contact the Internship Coordinator:
+For questions or concerns regarding the application process, please contact the Internship Program Officer: